 Signature Travel Network, established in the US in 1956, is a member-owned luxury travel cooperative with 15,000 members worldwide and around 290 member agencies across 600 retail locations.

-“They are member focused – they’re all about the members and driving the members’ sales and their brands.
+“They are member-focused – they’re all about the members and driving their sales and brands.
 Everything they do is for the member, for the advisor, and ultimately, for the customer’s experience and benefit,” she says.

-Lisa says the timing of Signature Travel Network’s expansion in Australia and New Zealand is due to two main factors.
+Lisa says two main factors affect the timing of Signature Travel Network’s expansion in Australia and New Zealand.

 “Alex Sharpe and the board have had a desire to expand in the Australian and New Zealand markets for some years.
-They were originally in an exclusive partnership with Magellan Travel, prior to Magellan being owned by Helloworld and then that has evolved during COVID times to be non-exclusive.
-It has since evolved to being a non group-wide partnership and instead is now partnerships with individual members.
-The other factor is that there has been significant growth in the luxury travel sector globally… and Australia and New Zealand has remained strong in that sector.
+They were originally in an exclusive partnership with Magellan Travel prior to Magellan being owned by Helloworld and then that has evolved during COVID times to be non-exclusive.
+It has since evolved into a non-group-wide partnership and is now a partnership with individual members.
+The other factor is that there has been significant growth in the luxury travel sector globally… and Australia and New Zealand have remained strong in that sector.
 There has also been a need to support the members locally as well,” she says.

 Currently there are eight members across Australia and New Zealand, with TravelManagers, Platinum Travel & Entourage Travel, as well as individual members across various retail groups.